ShuklaLab/ShuklaLab.github.io/index.md

 * * *

 # Funding
-Shukla Lab is / has been supported by: The Academy of Medical Sciences UK, UK Research & Innovation (UKRI), Innovate UK, National Institute for Health and Care Research (NIHR) UK, Department for the Economy (DfE) Government of Northern Ireland, Invest NI, Health and Social Care Research & Development (HSC R&D), Novo Nordisk, Wellcome Trust, British Science Association (BSA), British Association for International & Comparative Education (BAICE) and Advance HE.
+Shukla Lab is / has been supported by: The Academy of Medical Sciences UK, UK Research & Innovation (UKRI), Innovate UK, National Institute for Health and Care Research (NIHR) UK, Department for the Economy (DfE) Government of Northern Ireland, Invest NI, Health and Social Care Research & Development (HSC R&D), Novo Nordisk, Wellcome Trust, British Council, British Science Association (BSA), British Association for International & Comparative Education (BAICE) and Advance HE.

 * * *